-Dwellings in such settlements typically turn their back on the sea, and are grouped closely together to shelter the narrow streets behind from the blustery gales.
-Our strategy involved the challenge of opening and re-engaging living areas to face the sea, but retaining the character of the existing dwelling.
-A 19th century stair to the rear of the original house now forms the crux of the new plan, wrapped by a light glazed extension containing a new living room and kitchen.
+Dwellings in such settlements typically turned their back on the sea, andwere grouped closely together to shelter the narrow streets behind from the blustery gales.
+Our strategy involved the challenge of opening and of re-engaging living areas to face the sea, whilst retaining the other psaces to hunker down towards an open fire.
+A 19th century stair to the rear of the original house now forms the crux of the new plan, wrapped by a light filled glazed extension containing a new living room and kitchen.

-A contrast in light and scale is experienced when moving through the existing dwelling, heightened by oblique views and glimpses of the sea.
-The folded roof form and irregular plan of the extension makes reference to the slightly irregular existing dwelling and other cottages in the row.
-An angled glass rooflight brings additional natural light into the existing plan and helps to visually separate the new extension from the 19th Century house.
+A contrast in light and scale is experienced when moving through the house, heightened by oblique views and glimpses of the sea.
+The folded roof form and irregular plan of the extension is reminiscent of the slightly irregular house as well as the much larger sclae of the skernie rock of the shoreline.
+An angled glass rooflight provides additional natural light into the existing plan and helps visually separate the new extension from the 19th Century house.

 Architects Journal Small Projects Award 2012 | Scottish Design Awards 2013 Commendation